tommcandrew/Word-Box/README.md

 > blue.foreign.neuter // returns 'modre'

 ## Using Word-Box
-Starting on the the 'analyse' tab, you can paste some text and click save.
+Starting on the 'New Text' tab, you can paste some text and click save.
 If you don't give a title, saving will create a default title from your text.
 ![Some edited text](/screenshots/velky-strom-text.PNG)

 Then click on 'study' and Word-Box will analyse your text: